 The first phase of the collaboration involved a training session on MapRoulette, led by TomTom’s Hajar El Ouafi, who acts as the Community Partnership Lead For Africa and Middle East.

 Hajar led the online training session for MapRoulette

-Held over two sessions, the remote training focused on teaching mappers how to use MapRoulette to identify and solve mapping challenges in OSM, such as missing or inaccurate information about roads, buildings, or landmarks.
+The training was hosted by CKT UTAS YouthMappers in Navrongo and the UBIDS YouthMappers in Wa, over two sessions as a remote training focused on teaching mappers how to use MapRoulette to identify and solve mapping challenges in OSM.
+This included adding missing or inaccurate information about roads, buildings, or landmarks to Openstreetmap using ID Editor and JOSM.
 The training also covered mapping best practices, including how to verify and validate mapping data, and how to work collaboratively with other mappers to improve the quality of the map.

 The training was held over two sessions where Hajar took us through some of MapRoulette’s features

 The MapRoulette training was a valuable opportunity for mappers in Ghana to learn new skills and techniques, and to connect with other members of the OSM community.
 It also provided a foundation for the second phase of the collaboration: the MapRoulette challenge, which was completed in less than 10 days and allowed members of the community to put into practice what they had learned during the training sessions.

 Winners of the challenge and the leaderboard can be seen here.

 TomTom’s collaboration with us does not end here!
 There are more challenges ahead for improving OSM data in Ghana and fixing quality issues.
 All of these efforts are intended to build the best and most accurate map in the world, together we can achieve that goal!